Amalfi Coast, Europe, Florence, Italy, Places to Visit in Italy, Read About Can't Miss Places, Rome, Travel Tips, Venice

 Many city centers have cobblestones, so it’s important to choose a neighborhood that suits your mobility requirements.
 One area of a city might be nothing but cobblestones, whereas the area a few blocks over has smooth sidewalks and streets.
 Jon really disliked navigating Rome until we found sections of the city that were much smoother.

 Also, consider the elevation of the towns you’re visiting and the location of your accommodations within them.
 Some Italian cities are very hilly and not the greatest for those who are mobility challenged.
 For instance, Rome is built on seven hills but has some areas where the terrain is flat.
 Knowing the topography of a place can make for an infinitely better stay.
-I use Google Maps and street view to make sure the surrounding area won’t cause access issues.
+I use the map on Booking.com or Google Maps (with street view) to make sure the surrounding area won’t cause access issues.
+I also see if I can find places near a bus stop or taxi stand.

 Take Language into Consideration